gitcordier/FunctionalAnalysis/README.md

   because it is a lovely result, since it connects a topological result (*to be metrizable or not to be*) with number theory (basic results about dyadic expansions).
   TODO: ?
-Maybe I'll add an alternative proof with the (possibly) degenerate expansion.
+Maybe I'll add an alternative proof with the (almost nowhere) degenerate expansion.
 - 1_9.tex
 - 1_10.tex
+- 1_14.tex
 - 1_16.tex
   This is about showing that a function test topology is independent from the "supremum seminorms" we consider.
 It is then more than an exercise,